 Suitable for hydrogeologists and modellers wishing to gain an understanding of groundwater systems through the application of the ZOOM suite of object-oriented modelling software.

-The course provides an understanding of biostratigraphy principles, how to use the data, available tools, integration with other disciplines, and is suitable for geoscientists, post graduate students and management.
+The course provides an understanding of biostratigraphy principles, how to use the data, available tools and integration with other disciplines.
+It is suitable for geoscientists, post graduate students and management.

 Provides geoscientists with the skills to describe and interpret core material obtained from boreholes and hydrocarbon wells.

 The course will equip participants with a three-dimensional understanding of the principles and geometries involved, allowing them to make rigorous, three-dimensionally sound, geological interpretations in areas of limited data and from spatially limited, remotely sensed datasets such as seismic sections, satellite imagery and air photographs.

 Observe, describe, interpret and classify processes and products in a modern terrestrial glacial environment.
 This is a nine-day, fully residential course based in south-east Iceland within walking distance of Vatnajokull, Europe’s largest glacier!